Wall Street keeps rising on Democratic wins, stimulus hopes

 Anticipation of more stimulus for the economy, increased U.S. government borrowing and perhaps inflation across the country have been pushing Treasury yields to levels not seen since early in the pandemic.
 The 10-year yield rose to 1.08% from 1.02% late Wednesday, after topping the 1% level for the first time since March.

 Tech stocks also rose, recovering from weakness a day earlier on worries that a Democratically run Washington would target them with tougher regulations.
-Facebook rose 2.4%, for example, after losing 2.8% Wednesday.
+Facebook rose 2.1% after losing 2.8% Wednesday.

-All the ugliness in Washington shows how divided the country is politically.
-And with the thinnest possible majority possible in the Senate, Democrats may not have enough clout to push through their boldest proposals even if they will also control the White House and House of Representatives.

-While raising his forecast for where the S&P 500 will end the year to 4,200 from 4,050, Credit Suisse strategist Jonathan Golub said he’s expecting more stimulus for the economy.
-But he’s not anticipating more progressive policies on taxes or regulation that could have disrupted tech, health care, financial, energy and other industries.

-In Asian stock markets, Hong Kong’s Hang Seng index slipped 0.5% after the New York Stock Exchange reversed an earlier decision not to comply with an order from the White House to delist three big Chinese telecoms companies.
+Hong Kong’s Hang Seng index slipped 0.5% after the New York Stock Exchange reversed again and said it would delist three big Chinese telecoms companies following an earlier order from the White House.
 The companies are heavyweights in the Hang Seng.

 Shares in those companies and Internet companies affected by an expanded ban on transactions with some Chinese companies’ apps fell sharply “because of the actions of Donald Trump, trying to hurt China,” said Francis Lun, chief executive officer for Geo Securities in Hong Kong.